This post tells you where you can find free Wi-Fi all over New York City.

 Whether you are on the train or in the station, you can access the network TRANSITWIRELESSWIFI by following the easy instructions below:

-NOTE: When you are on an above-ground train (which will not be often) you will not be able to connect to Wi-Fi, but you can use data, but beware heavy data charges if you didn't set up a plan or get a U.S. Sim Card (See our post Tips on SIM Cards).
+NOTE: When you are on an above-ground train (which will not be often) you will not be able to connect to Wi-Fi, but you can use your data.
+But beware of heavy data charges if you didn't set up a plan or get a U.S. Sim Card (See our post Tips on SIM Cards).

 TOUR BUSES AND TOURIST ATTRACTIONS